 - A Colorado Statewide Parent Coalition

-- B Early Childhood Council of Yuma, Washington and Kit Carson Counties in Partnership with Rural Communities Resource Center
+- B Early Childhood Council for Yuma, Washington and Kit Carson Counties

 - (C | Empowering Communities Globally

 - D The Good Food Collective

 - E La Piñata del Aprendizaje

 - F United Way of Weld County

 What we learned

 Bright Spots vary in size and development, but all share a deep commitment to supporting FFNs.
 These organizations build a sense of belonging; provide access to critical training, resources, and financial support; and ensure that FFNs feel valued for their crucial role in caring for children and families.
 Bright Spots provide guidance for caregivers in the language of their heart, help them navigate complex systems, and nurture mutually-supportive caregiver networks.
 Bright Spots leaders have navigated significant challenges with resilience and ingenuity, proving that meaningful change is not only possible, but already happening.